-On the contrary, when hitting the ball flat the only information you acquire is about how “hard” the incoming ball is (a fastball compresses the rubber & sponge and gets into the blade, a slow ball just compresses the rubber).
-Ultimately, by spinning the ball you can learn to control and dictate its trajectory and develop accuracy shots!
+On the contrary, when hitting the ball flat, the only information you acquire is about how “hard” the incoming ball is (a fastball compresses the rubber & sponge and gets into the blade, a slow ball compresses the rubber).
+Ultimately, by spinning the ball, you can learn to control and dictate its trajectory and develop accurate shots!

 No need to analyze that.
 A flat hit causes the ball to travel in a predictable path.
-This is the reason that really hard smashes sometimes are returned back with “reflective” blocks.
+It is the reason that hard smashes sometimes are returned with “reflective” blocks.

 When imparting spin to the ball, its path will be unpredictable after the bounce.
-Plus you can add variations in the amounts of spin imparted (heavy topspin, light topspin) or add sidespin to make it even more difficult to receive.
+Plus, you can add variations in the amounts of spin imparted (heavy topspin, light topspin) or add sidespin to make it even more challenging to receive.

-Ending, I will like to add a historical fact that change the evolution of the game completely.
-Till the 80’s Chinese hard hitters were dominating the game.
-Then the Swedes appeared and started looping every ball, they were the first team ever to cause the Chinese serious headaches.
+Ending, I will like to add a historical fact that changed the game’s evolution entirely till the 80’s Chinese hard hitters were dominating the game.
+Then the Swedes appeared and started looping every ball.
+They were the first team ever to cause serious Chinese headaches.

-They attacked with constant looping from forehand and backhand(back then pro players where playing forehand loops and backhand as a consistency shot with punch blocks or counter hit).
+They attacked with constant looping from forehand and backhand(back then, pro players played forehand loops and backhand as a consistent shot with punch blocks or counter hit).
 Looping from both sides was a revolution!

 The Level of Spin in Table Tennis

-In most racket sport, the use of spin is very important.
-The level of spin in table tennis is much higher than other racket sport.
+In most racket sport, the use of spin is essential.
+The level of spin in table tennis is much higher than in other racket sport.

-At the beginner level of the sport, the use of spin is not so important when compared with the advanced level.
-Two types of spin are introduced at the beginner level of table tennis, and they are topspin and backspin.
+At the beginner level of the sport, spin is not so important when compared with the advanced level.
+Two types of spin are introduced at the beginner level of table tennis: topspin and backspin.

-Without the knowledge of spin, it will be difficult for beginners to really understand and develop their basic table tennis skills.
+Without spin knowledge, it will be difficult for beginners to understand and develop their basic table tennis skills.
 In the advanced level of the sport, the use of spin is very vital and inevitable.

 Topspin and backspin

-Though there are other types of spin, the topspin and backspin are more important in the beginner level.
-Simply explained, topspin is when the top of the ball is rotating away from the player and the bottom rotating towards the player.
+Though there are other spin types, the topspin and backspin are more critical at the beginner level.
+Explained, topspin is when the top of the ball rotates away from the player, and the bottom rotates towards the player.
 The racket grazes the ball from the top with a forward and upward motion.
-The table tennis topspin is mostly applied as an attacking shot.
+The table tennis topspin is mainly applied as an attacking shot.

 The backspin, on the other hand, is the opposite of topspin.
-Backspin is when the top of the ball is rotating towards the player and the bottom of the ball is rotating away from the player.
+Backspin is when the top of the ball rotates towards the player, and the bottom of the ball is rotating away from the player.
 The racket grazes the bottom of the ball with a forward and downward motion.
-The backspin is mostly used as a defensive shot.
+The backspin is mainly used as a defensive shot.

-The use of a combination of different racket components enhances the production of spin.
+The use of a combination of various racket components enhances the production of spin.
 For instance, the inverted sponge racket is used to create heavy spin.

 The sidespin is another type of spin in table tennis.
-The sidespin serve is mostly used in the advanced level of table tennis.
+The sidespin serve is mainly used in the advanced level of table tennis.

-Most type of modern rubbers has a high level of spin and requires more experience to be able to make use of these rubbers.
-If you are a beginner, you will not be able to make use of high spin rubbers because they are very difficult to control.
+Most types of modern rubbers have a high level of spin and require more experience to make use of these rubbers.
+If you are a beginner, you will not be able to use high spin rubbers because they are challenging to control.

 Check out for more related post on spins: